barbinbrad/carbon/README.md

 ## Project Status

 - [x] Pre-Alpha: Developing foundation
-- [ ] Alpha: Heavy feature development
+- [ ] Alpha: Heavy feature development and refinement
 - [ ] Public Alpha: Ready for use.
 But go easy on us, there'll be bugs.
 - [ ] Public Beta: Stable enough for most non-enterprise use-cases.
 - [ ] Public: Production-ready